-If "Nx Single" > 1, the waveforms of the last acquisition are saved as reference waveforms.
+If the history option is installed, and "Nx Single" > 1, the waveforms of the last acquisition are saved as reference waveforms.

-<SaveReference> ON | OFF \RST: OFF
+<SaveReference> ON | OFF RST: OFF

-TRIGger: EVENt: SCRSave < Save Screenshot>
+TRIGger:EVENt:SCRSave <SaveScreenshot>

 If ON, the instrument saves a screenshot on each trigger event.
 The screenshot is saved when the acquisition is complete.
 During saving, the acquisition stops, and restarts when saving is finished.
 Thus, the waveform update rate decreases significantly.